FirebaseExtended/bolt/docs/language.md

 The `validate` expression can be used to check for additional constraints (beyond the Type `validate` rules) required to store a value at the given path, and especially perform constraints that are path-dependent.
-Path statements can include wildcard parts whose values can then be used within an expression as a variable parameter:
+Path templates can include _captured_ parts whose values can then be used within an expression as a variable parameter:

 ```javascript